 We connected at the Mobility Zone and Digital Workspace Lounge, and Google sponsored an exclusive networking reception just for EUC attendees.
 Even EUC leaders Noah Wasmer and Sumit Dhawan had some fun showing us VMworld and teaming up with our partners at Google and Samsung.

 And we want you there next year!

 VMworld is nothing without our enterprise mobility pros.
-Stay tuned for next year’s event, and if you’re across the pond, VMworld Europe is less than two weeks away.
+Stay tuned for next year’s event, and sign up today to become a VMworld Insider.